-А 4.0 C+ 2.3 F 0.0
+Α 4.0 C+ 2.3 F 0.0

-A- 3.7 С 2.0 Incomplete 0.0
+Α- 3.7 С 2.0 Incomplete 0.0

 B+ 3.3 C- 1.7 No Credit 0.0

 В 3.0 D+ 1.3

 B- 2.7 D 1.0

-Each student will receive a grade point report for each term (first quarter, first semester, third quarter, second semester), with the grades presented both individually and cumulatively for the term.
-Grades for all courses taken will be included in the grade point average, which will be calculated to three decimal places.
+Each student will receive a grade point report for each semester, with the grades presented for each quarter and cumulatively for the semester.
+Semester Grades for all courses taken will be included in the grade point average, which will be calculated to three decimal places.

 The minimal passing grade is D (1.0).
-Pass/fail, credit/no credit, and satisfactory/unsatisfactory marks also may be used, but will be clearly identified and are excluded from calculation of grade point average.
+Pass/fail, credit/no credit, and satisfactory/unsatisfactory marks may also be used, but will be clearly identified and are excluded from calculation of grade point average.
 Incomplete grades that have not been cleared will revert to a failing grade two weeks after the incomplete grade is assigned, unless the school principal grants an exception.